RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling: Introduction

 \section{Introduction}

-Language modeling has long been dominated by Transformer-based architectures because of their remarkable performance across a wide range of tasks.
-However, their reliance on full self-attention leads to quadratic complexity with respect to sequence length, which limits scalability in long-context processing.
-This has motivated many efforts to design more efficient attention mechanisms.
-Some approaches focus on local attention~\citep{longformer,gau,titans}, and use sparse attention or recurrence to capture long-range information.
-Another line of work investigates the duality between linear RNNs and attention~\citep{linear_attention,mamba2,retnet,gatedlinearattention}, by enforcing strict linearity constraints and introducing the notion of state expansion, which represents recurrent states as matrices rather than vectors, and shifting from per-dimension to per-head gating.
+Language modeling has long been dominated by Transformer-based architectures due to their strong performance across a wide range of tasks.
+However, their reliance on full self-attention~\citep{attention} results in quadratic time and memory complexity with respect to sequence length, which limits scalability in long-context processing.
+This limitation has motivated a wave of recent efforts to revisit recurrent models or propose novel linear recurrent models such as state space models, linear attention methods~\citep{mamba,mamba2,linear_attention,gateddeltanet,xlstm,griffin,lru}.

-In contrast to them, we propose an alternative architecture.
-We argue that overusing attention in short-range contexts underutilizes its strengths and that such local processing can instead be handled more efficiently by lightweight structures such as recurrences.
-Based on this insight, we explore a design that lies between RNNs and attention.
-This design also avoids strict linearity assumptions on either side and adopts the classical recurrence form with per-dimension gating and no state expansion.